-A captive power plant is a facility that is dedicated to providing a localised source of power to an energy user.
-These are typically industrial facilities or large offices.
+A captive power plant is a facility that provides a localised source of power to an energy user.
+These are typically industrial facilities, large offices or data centres.
 The plants may operate in grid parallel mode with the ability to export surplus power to the local electricity distribution network.
 Alternatively they may have the ability to operate in island mode; i.e. independently of the local electricity distribution system.

 Gas engines make ideal captive power plants where there is a localised supply of gas.
-This might be from a gas pipeline, but can also be transported via vehicle as compressed natural gas (CNG) or liquefied natural gas (LNG).
+This might be from a gas pipeline but can also be transported via vehicle as compressed or liquefied natural gas or biomethane.

 Benefits of captive power plants